NoobMaster69V10/Roman_To_Arabic_Converter/README.md

 # Roman_To_Arabic_Converter
-This code convertes roman number to arabic.
+This code converts roman number to arabic.